Proven ways to deal with high call volume

 Whether that’s being able to identify a permanent change in customer activity or taking proactive steps to reduce the amount of incoming calls through deflection, call center managers and agents have a host of tools they can use to keep those call queues manageable.

-What does a high call volume mean?
+What is a high call volume?

 Let’s start with the basics: high call volume is when the amount of phone calls a contact center receives arrives in bursts that are significantly higher than the predicted volume.